 We currently have no local car rental partners in Madagascar.
 If you are a local car rental company who would like to feature on DriverAbroad.com please check details on our Partnering page or contact us on ADriverAbroad@Outlook.com.

 Madagascar Self Drive Rules-

-International Driving permit is needed and cars can’t be taken out of Madagascar.Both the big companies only have offices in Tana so its likely any one way rental would only be possible if you get the company to come and pick up/drop off the car, which is often a possibility in Africa.
+International Driving permit is needed and cars can’t be taken out of Madagascar.The multinational companies only have offices in Tana so its likely any one way rental would only be possible if you get the company to come and pick up/drop off the car, which is often a possibility in Africa.